suncoast-devs/handbook/lessons/setup-windows/reading/hub.md

-# Hub
+---
+title: hub
+---

 Hub is command line helper for github.
 It allows for easy github manipulation from our terminal.

 From your terminal, run the following commands (current directory does not matter):

 ## Installation (via Scoop)